 What I like About BioShield (Pros):

-- The lowest odor paint I have ever used.
+- One of the lowest odor paints I have ever used (alongside Farrow & Ball).

 - Chemically sensitive folks may even be able to apply it themselves.